 If you've never had a home with a septic system before, you might be concerned about purchasing a home that has one.
 Septic systems are great -- when they're working properly.
 But there could be other issues that you aren't aware of.
 In that respect, buying a home with a septic system is a lot like buying a home with an HVAC system; you need to know what you're getting into.

-You should get a complete history regarding the septic system from the current homeowner.
+If possible, get a complete history regarding the septic system from the current homeowner.
 This includes whether it's been regularly pumped -- which is essential to good septic system maintenance -- and how often its filters are changed.
 You should also see the repair history.
 If the septic system has had increasing repairs over the years, it may be nearing the end of its usable lifespan.
-You also want to know how old the septic system is, but septic systems last a long time.
-If the system was just pumped, you should be aware that that could actually indicate an issue with it; the homeowner may be hiding some problems with the system itself.
+You also want to know how old the septic system is, but if installed correctly septic systems can last a long time.

 A septic system is designed for a certain capacity.
 You should compare your current water meter readings with the current occupant's water meter readings.
 If your numbers are similar or less, you may be safe.
 But if your numbers are significantly more, it's likely that the septic tank was not sized properly for your or your family's use.
 Before being able to use this septic tank system, you may need to enlarge it.